What does Python Full Stack Developer do?

 print(quicksort(arr)) # Output: [1, 1, 2, 3, 6, 8, 10]

-8. Write a Python function to check if a given string is a palindrome.
+8. Write a Python function to verify whether a given string is a palindrome or not.

 print(is_palindrome('radar')) # Output: True